metalbear-co/metalbear.co/content/en/blog/mirrord-internals/index.md

 ```

 Awesome! we are able to override the functionality of libc's system call wrappers and replace them with our custom code.

+## Mirroring network traffic & web servers 💻

+I want to do a quick walkthrough of how a simple webserver would work when run with mirrord and how this led me to find my first bug!
+So, in general, web servers implement the flow of creating a socket and accepting connections on it by making the following system calls sequentially -  `socket`, `bind`, `listen`, `accept`.
+Referring to the notes on the Linux manual for `listen` -

+{{<figure src="manpage.png" class="center" height="200" width="1500">}}
+We discuss these system calls in detail and how mirrord handles them.

+**Note**: These system calls are just an abstraction/wrappers through libc functions that make the system call using the `syscall` instruction to the kernel.

+### socket

+[socket](https://man7.org/linux/man-pages/man2/socket.2.html) returns a _socket descriptor_ referring to a communication endpoint.
+However, in case of a process calling `socket()` being run with mirrord, we do provide similar behavior, but we also need to keep a log of this endpoint in our internal data structure.
+Now to describe this data structure and what's going on behind the scenes I will refer to this diagram below -

+{{<figure src="socket.png" height="100%" width="100%">}}

+The function call for `socket` is overridden by mirrord’s detour replaced through Frida as we discussed in an example before.
+In this detour, we call libc’s version of the socket() and store the returned descriptor in a hashmap (called `SOCKETS`) that maps the socket to its related metadata and initialized state.
+In the end, we return the socket provided by libc, but we had to take that little detour there 😉.